 R&D efforts: A total of 84 novel active substances (NAS) were launched worldwide in 2021 which is double the number of NASs launched in 2016.
-Out of which 72 NASs launched in USA. by the US FDA - drugs that use a new & unique mechanism to treat a medical condition and 40 carried an orphan drug designation for the treatment of rare diseases.
+Out of which 72 NASs launched in USA, 44 were classified as 'first-class' by the US FDA - drugs that use a new & unique mechanism to treat a medical condition and 40 carried an orphan drug designation for the treatment of rare diseases.